danielnuriyev/engineering-blog/min.md

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), including [NodeJS](https://nodejs.org/en/)
 - [WebSocket](https://github.com/websockets/ws), also [this](https://socket.io/) and [this](https://www.npmjs.com/package/react-use-websocket)

+## Computer science

+CS is the mathematical principles for designing efficient technologies.

+To get the flavor of what I mean study how the core data structures are implemented in C: array, linked list, hash map, trees, graphs.

+Learn how to calculate the time to add an element and to find an element using big O notation.

+Learn at least 3 types of sorting algorithms for each data structure, if applicable.

+Any good design must use math.
+Otherwise it has unexpected consequences.

+**Object Oriented** design is a must for designing complex systems.
+Use C++ when you learn this.
+There are languages with better OO design but C++ is a good first step in this direction after C.

+## Blockchain

+Blockchain is a buzz but also a complex of structures and algorithms that have useful applications.
+Not knowing the core concepts and possible applications is strange.
+Learn the structure of Bitcoin, why and for what it was designed, its shortcumming, how other blockchains try to resolve them, how blockchains are used besides currencies.
+As always, drill into the technical details.

 ## Statistics

 Statistics helps us analyze data.
 For example, data coming from logs.
 That's why it is useful to know basic statistics definitions and tools.